Frequently Asked Questions

 Can I eat with my child?

-Parents are encouraged to have lunch or breakfast with their child on an occasional basis.
+Parents are encouraged to have lunch or breakfast with their child on an occasional basis when visitors are permitted on campus.
 If interested, please call the school for details.

 This institution is an equal opportunity provider.